 1. Decide how you’ll serve the wine

-If your event is relatively small and you want to project a feeling of homeyness (for example, an event where you can fit most of the guests around one or two large dining tables), the most elegant yet informal way to serve wine is in decanters placed on the table.
-So that guests know what they’re drinking, leave an empty bottle on the table, too.
+If your event is relatively small and you want to project a feeling of homeyness (for example, a space where you can fit most of the guests around one or two large dining tables), the most elegant yet informal way to serve wine is in decanters placed on the table.
+So that guests know what they’re drinking, leave an empty bottle on the table, too (perhaps displaying a wine candelabra).
 Guests will feel at home helping themselves, and the catering staff should simply replace empty decanters with full ones as the evening progresses.

 An added benefit of serving wine in decanters is that the decanting process will soften the wine for your guests’ enjoyment.
-If you’re having an outdoor event, you might use decanter balls to protect the wine from flying insects.
-Just don’t let wine sit in the decanters too long, or it will lose its aroma and flavor.
+If you’re having an outdoor event, you might use decanter balls or wine veils to protect from flying insects.
+Don’t let wine sit in the decanters too long, or it will lose its aroma and flavor.